-On completion of this unit, students should be able to rehearse and present performances using technical control, expression and stylistic understanding in at least two works (solo or ensemble), which demonstrate knowledge drawn from their investigation of music organisation.

-They develop knowledge of music language concepts as they analyse and respond to a range of music, becoming familiar with the ways music creators treat elements of music and concepts and use compositional devices to create works that communicate their ideas.
+- Students prepare and perform ensemble and solo musical works to develop technical control, expression, and stylistic understanding on their chosen instrument. - Students create (arrange, compose, or improvise) short music exercises that reflect their understanding of the organisation of music and the processes they have studied. - Students develop knowledge of music language concepts as they analyse and respond to a range of music, becoming familiar with the ways music creators treat elements of music and concepts and use compositional devices to create works that communicate their ideas.